ng-Classic/ng-classic/docs/DEVELOPER.md

 ### Testing changes against a local library/project

 Often for developers the best way to ensure the changes they have made work as expected is to run use changes in another library or project.
-To do this developers can build Angular locally, and using `yarn link` build a local project with the created artifacts.
+To do this developers can build Angular Classiclocally, and using `yarn link` build a local project with the created artifacts.

 This can be done by running: